Let’s take a sec to talk about money overwhelm in your business. Because the struggle is real.

 Why you need it: Do you ever sit down in front of the computer to do some work and then just stare at the screen, unsure where to start?
 That’s why you need a weekly financial task list.

-When you set aside time for your finances, you want to use that time efficiently.
-Because who wants to spend all day dealing with their money?
+When you set aside time for your finances you want to use that time efficiently.
+Who wants to spend all day dealing with their money?
 A weekly task list helps you make the most of your financial time AND keeps you on track.
 No more feeling like everything is going to fall apart any second.

 How to get started: Start by making a list of everything you are already doing for your finances.
 Give yourself a week to make the list and keep it handy.
 Anytime something pops into your head (or you randomly do something), write it down.